-Home O2 Testers
+Home O2 Course

 The Saskatchewan Aids to Independent Living (SAIL) Home Oxygen Program provides funding towards the cost of prescribed home oxygen therapy for clients who meet the program criteria.
 Testing for the program is provided through qualified Saskatchewan Health Authority (SHA) health professionals who are trained in home oxygen testing.
 Assessment and treatment is delivered through private oxygen suppliers contracted by Saskatchewan Health.